brianmickey/100-days-of-code/r1-log.md

 ### R0D13
 Started adding CSS Grid to product landing page, added video and header image.
 Feeling good about keeping the streak going and learning from these projects.

+### R0D14
+Landing Page passes tests in codepen, so that works.
+Whenever I try to fix my header when scrolling though, everything goes wacky.
+More to learn.